Coin-Catalog/Main-content/.github/pull_request_template.md

 Coin added:

-- [ ]  I have not plagerised anything in my edit/entry.
+- [ ]  I have not plagiarised anything in my edit/entry.
-- [ ] I have checked that my edit/entry has no spelling/gramemr mistakes.
+- [ ] I have checked that my edit/entry has no spelling/grammar mistakes.